gregr/ina/nscheme/README.md

     multi-value returns.
 By having a dedicated instruction offset to handle the single-value case, the caller (the returner) may omit setting the argc register, and the callee (the returnee) may specialize its handling of that case.
-  - Pass the first k arguments (or return values) in registers, and the rest on the call stack.
+  - Of the n arguments, pass the first k arguments (or return values) in registers, and the rest on the call stack.
-  - When k is not equal to 1, the caller must also set the argc register to communicate the number of arguments to the callee.
+  - When n is not equal to 1, the caller must also set the argc register to communicate the number of arguments to the callee.
-  - When k is not equal to 1, we must jump to the second instruction in the code object.
+  - When n is not equal to 1, we must jump to the second instruction in the code object.
 The code can dispatch based on the argc register in whatever way it sees fit.
-  - When k is equal to 1, we may instead, but are not required to, jump to the very first instruction in the code object.
+  - When n is equal to 1, we may instead, but are not required to, jump to the very first instruction in the code object.
 This instruction will dispatch in whatever way is appropriate to handle a single argument.
 A simple implementation possibility would be to itself set argc to 1, and automatically fall into the second instruction that handles the general case.
-  - Because we may still jump to the second instruction when k is equal to 1, it must be capable of handling that case.
+  - Because we may still jump to the second instruction when n is equal to 1, it must be capable of handling that case.
 - When more information is known about the caller or callee, more efficient conventions could be chosen on a case-by-case basis.